Over 1 million people on tax credits to get first cost of living payment from 2 September

 - £150 disability cost of living payment from 20 September for those receiving an eligible UK disability benefit

-A range of businesses including Asda (opens in new tab), Iceland (opens in new tab) and Amazon (opens in new tab) are also offering discounts and special offers under the government’s Help for Households scheme (opens in new tab).
+A range of businesses including Asda, Iceland and Amazon are also offering discounts and special offers under the government’s Help for Households scheme.

 Beware of scammers targeting cost of living payments.
 If someone contacts you about a cost of living payment saying they are from HMRC, it could be a scam.
 Remember that you don’t need to apply for the payments, and HMRC will never ask for your bank details by text message or email.